 Everything worthwhile takes time and effort.
 To grow and thrive, you need to focus your attention and energy on real people and their needs:

 - Who are you trying to serve?

 - What are their pain points?
 (What do they need?)

-You can always “tweak” your logo.
+You can always tweak your logo.

-UNICEF has changed its logo several times.
+Loads of very high-profile organizations have changed their logos more than once.
+For example, UNICEF has changed its logo several times.
 Their first logo depicted a child drinking milk.
 Now, they focus on a parent lifting up a child.
 As the organization grew and evolved, so did their logo.

-That said, the future of UNICEF doesn’t rest on the creativity of their logo design team!
+That said, the future of UNICEF doesn’t rest on the creativity of their logo design team.
 At the end of the day, their logo is a reflection of what they stand for, not a driving force of change.

 Your logo is part of your organization’s public image, and as such it is worthy of a degree of attention.
 But it’s important to recognize that logos, fonts, and colour schemes are just bells and whistles.

 A fancy new logo isn’t going to put you on the fast track to greater recognition or authority.
 If you want to be known for your greatness, you need to BE GREAT.
 Just looking great won’t do it.